 Food waste is a big problem in many countries around the world.
-Just here in New Zealand, we waste an estimated $872 million worth of food a year, according to a government report.
+Just here in New Zealand, we waste an estimated $872 million worth of food a year.
 That represents 122,500 tonnes of food sent to landfills.
 This is pretty crazy, considering how much effort went into that food:

 - growing the food,

 - transporting in our country or importing from overseas,

 - stocking the food in supermarkets and other places we buy it,

 - shoppers buying the food and getting it home,

 - making the food into meals.

 And if you grow food yourself and it doesn’t get used, then it wasted your time too!
 I have to admit that I have done this a few times.